 Bob Cook practices in the field of land use and zoning in the five boroughs of New York.
 He has represented private property owners and developers as well as not-for-profit health care, research and educational institutions before the City Planning Commission, Board of Standards and Appeals, Landmarks Preservation Commission, City Council and Local Community Boards, as well as city agencies, including the Departments of Buildings, Environmental Protection, Transportation, Parks and Recreation, and Housing Preservation and Development.
 He responds to owners’ inquiries about the use and development of their properties and has represented owners in the sale or purchase of development rights.
-He has also negotiated easements and access agreements when construction occurs on a neighboring property.

 Yale Law School.
 LL.B.